 What is a Power of Attorney?

-Typically such Powers of Attorney take legal effect immediately.
+Typically such Powers of Attorney in an Estate Plan take legal effect immediately.
 Also, the legal authority granted the agent in all Powers of Attorney terminates at the principal's death and usually also terminates if the principal becomes mentally disabled.